 Although I do intend to one day include new yoga stories and videos to this site, I am definitely more a writer than a yoga teacher.

 But do you know what I think?

-In the end I m not a yoga teacher, not a yoga practitioner, and not a writer.
+In the end I’m not a yoga teacher, nor a yoga practitioner, nor a writer.

 In the end I am what I always was.

 Rock Star Yoga | the very first “About” page